Native Token ERC-20 Precompile¶

 Under the hood, the ERC-20 precompile executes specific Substrate actions related to the Substrate balances pallet, which is coded in Rust.
 The balances pallet provides functionality for handling the various types of balances on Moonbeam, setting the free balance, transferring balances, and more.

 This guide will show you how to interact with DEV tokens, the native protocol tokens for the Moonbase Alpha TestNet, via the ERC-20 precompile.
+You can also follow and adapt this guide to learn how to use GLMR or MOVR as an ERC-20 token.

 The precompile is located at the following address: